iamthechad/sslinfo/README.md

             }
         ]
     }

+### Server Name Indication (SNI) Support
+To use this method with Servers which support SNI (all servers of cloudflare for example) you have to specify which `servername` could would like to transmit to the remote server:

+    sslinfo.getServerResults({host: "www.cloudflare.com", port: 443, servername: "www.cloudflare.com" })

 ### Get information about the installed OpenSSL version

     var sslinfo = require('sslinfo');

     sslinfo.getOpenSSLCapabilities()
         .done(function (results) {
             console.log(results);